Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Pose next to the Freddie Mercury statue in Montreux

-Once you arrive in Interlaken, spend the evening in this popular yet very touristy town.
-Activities here are endless and if you want to enjoy this region to its fullest, two nights won’t be enough.
-However, you’ll have all day tomorrow to explore Interlaken.
-So get ready for some action.
+Upon arriving in Interlaken, you’ll spend the evening in this bustling and very touristy town.
+The activities here are endless, and if you want to fully enjoy this region, two nights won't be enough.
+However, you'll have the whole day tomorrow to explore Interlaken, so get ready for a fantastic day.

 Zentralbahn SchweizZentralbahn Fahrt durch Bergpanorama (Foto: MySwitzerland)